These are my top picks for fun things to do in Kansas City. As an added bonus, they won’t bust your budget.

 - Find Free and Cheap Things To Do in Kansas City By Day With Our Calendar

-Subscribe to our free daily newsletter to be notified of all the free Kansas City events and deals.
+Subscribe to our free daily newsletter to be notified of all the free or cheap Kansas City events and deals.
 Sign up here.